District Board of Trustees (Policy 1.010)

 - Agenda - The President shall prepare an agenda for all meetings of the Board at such time as to insure that a copy of the agenda may be received at least seven days before the event by any person in the state who requests a copy.

-- Minutes - The President, as secretary, shall keep and disseminate official copies of the minutes from each meeting.
+- Minutes - The President, as secretary, shall keep and disseminate official copies of the minutes from each meeting and workshop.

 - Voting - Voting shall be by voice unless a written ballot is requested by the Chairperson of the Board.
 If the Chairperson wishes to make a motion or wishes to participate in the discussion on a question before the Board, the Chairperson may relinquish the gavel to the Vice Chairperson or, in the Vice Chairperson's absence, to any other Board member to act as a temporary presiding officer.